World Language Certificate; Bilingual/Multilingual Seal

 We offer the AAPPL Measure assessment three times a year, typically in February, May and August.

-For times, dates and to register, go to EPay.
+To register, go to EPay.

 Source: Minnesota Department of Education